Human Reproductive Cloning Act 2001

 The Human Reproductive Cloning Act 2001 (c.
-23) was an Act of the Parliament of the United Kingdom "to prohibit the placing in a woman of a human embryo which has been created otherwise than by fertilisation".
-The act received Royal Assent on 4 December 2001.
+23) was an act of the Parliament of the United Kingdom "to prohibit the placing in a woman of a human embryo which has been created otherwise than by fertilisation".
+The act received royal assent on 4 December 2001.

-On 14 January 2001, the British government passed The Human Fertilisation and Embryology (Research Purposes) Regulations 2001 to amend the Human Fertilisation and Embryology Act 1990 by extending allowable reasons for embryo research to permit research around stem cells and cell nuclear replacement, thus allowing therapeutic cloning.
+On 14 January 2001, the British government passed the Human Fertilisation and Embryology (Research Purposes) Regulations 2001 (SI 2001/188) to amend the Human Fertilisation and Embryology Act 1990 by extending allowable reasons for embryo research to permit research around stem cells and cell nuclear replacement, thus allowing therapeutic cloning.
 However, on 15 November 2001, a pro-life group won a High Court legal challenge, which struck down the regulation and effectively left all forms of cloning unregulated in the UK.
 Their hope was that Parliament would fill this gap by passing prohibitive legislation.
 Parliament was quick to pass the Human Reproductive Cloning Act 2001 in order to explicitly prohibit reproductive cloning.
 The remaining gap with regard to therapeutic cloning was closed when the appeals courts reversed the previous decision of the High Court.

 The act was repealed and replaced by the Human Fertilisation and Embryology Act 2008.